PhilippeR26/starknet-subscribe/README.md

   <img src="./public/subscribeDAPP.png" />
 </p>

-You can subscribe to Websocket messages sent by your rpc 0.8 node.
+You can subscribe to Websocket messages sent by your Starknet WebSocket v0.8 node.
 You can ask to your node to send automatically a message each time:
 - a new block is created.
 - a transaction has changed its status.